FAQS

 Our services always include:

-• Full insurance: civil liability, accidents, emergencies and rescue.
+• Full insurance: third-party liability, accidents, emergencies and rescue.

 • Trekking poles.